JNRowe/jnrowe.github.io/articles/redo_ninja_make.rst

 build rules, and any changes to them cleanly ripple out through the build.
 It also makes adding computed dependencies very easy, although you need to mangle them *in to* |make| format instead of extracting *from* |make| format as you would have with |redo|.
-An quick example of how to make docutils_ dependencies work is below:
+A quick example of how to make docutils_ dependencies work is below:

 .. code-block:: ini